abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started-page.md

-# Get started with Azure Load Testing
+# Be Scale Ready With Azure Load Testing

 ### Estimated Duration: 4 Hours